The dangers of formaldehyde

 • Adhesives and binders in wood (such as particle board) and paper products, plastics, and coatings in textiles

-• Insulation in building construction
+• Insulation, paint, and various materials used in building construction

 • Preservative in cosmetics